 After you choose the right surgeon, you will attend consultations to talk more about your wishes, expectations, and medical history.

 Medical examinations will be performed, in order for the surgeon to determine which operative technique is the best for you.

 Your doctor will explain possible complications, inform you about preoperative preparation, what tests and laboratory findings are needed, what to avoid before surgery, and how to behave after surgery.

 Otoplasty is a procedure in which the surgeon removes excess skin behind the ear to reach the cartilage.
-The cartilage will be precisely reshaped, in order to achieve the desired contour of the ear, natural symmetry, and desired shape.
+The cartilage will be precisely reshaped, in order to achieve a desirable contour, natural symmetry, and shape.